JudgeGroovyman/JudgeGroovyman.github.io/Games.md

  I like the idea of playing these save scumming every few seconds, and then playing again save scumming less and retrying more and playing again save scumming less and retrying more and so on

+Amiga zeewolf I wish I had had this maybe I could beat it or 2

 # VR Wave Shooters #
 1. Serious Sam the Last Hope